Bampton, Devon: Civil War

 The English Civil War reached Bampton in 1645, when Royalists from Tiverton Castle burnt the town, so that few buildings earlier than the 17th century survive.

+Nineteenth Century

+The population in the 1841 census was 1,275 inhabitants.

 Landmarks

 Bampton now has over 70 listed buildings including the Grade I listed church, dedicated to Saint Michael and All Angels, whose tower dates from the 13th century.
 It was rebuilt and enlarged in the fifteenth century and restored in 1872.
 In the hamlet of Petton, which is in the parish, is the small church of Saint Petrock.
 Parts of the former vicarage date from the middle of the 15th century; and the Exeter Inn on the edge of the town was originally a farmhouse built in 1495.